Mitochondria definition: Mitochondria are sac like cell organelles present in the cytoplasm of a cell and they are engaged in energy production.

 3. They are present in almost all the cells of the body except in Red Blood Cells.

-4. They are freely floating in the cytoplasm and and stay in the regions of high energy requirement.
+4. They are freely floating in the cytoplasm and stay in the regions of high energy requirement.

-9. In times of stress or injury, mitochondria can also play role in cell death.
+9. In times of stress or injury, mitochondria can also play a role in cell death.
 This cell death meditated by mitochondrial damage is in the form of apoptotic cell death.
-The mitochondrial damage leads to release of cell death factor (caspases).
+The mitochondrial damage leads to the release of cell death factor (caspases).

-Brain mitochondria:
+Brain mitochondria

 nice helped alot